mit-satori/green-compute-challenge/links.md

 # Data center locations
 Have you ever wondered physically where the cloud is.
 This site https://www.datacenters.com/locations is great for figuring out where the hardware is and what energy mix it is using.

+# Prior art
+Here is a site https://mlco2.github.io/impact/#home where you can calculate a Machine Learning CO2 estimate.
+Its kind of boring, but it does have some useful information.